Bullskin Township, Pennsylvania

 Bullskin Township is a township in Fayette County, Pennsylvania, United States.
-The population was 6,729 at the 2020 census, a decline from the figure of 6,966 tabulated in 2010.
+The population was 6,741 at the 2020 census, a decline from the figure of 6,966 tabulated in 2010.
 It is served by the Connellsville Area School District.

 The settlements of Poplar Grove, Moyer, Prittstown, Pennsville, Bear Rocks, Breakneck, Hammondville, and Wooddale are all located within the township.

 History

+The township was formed in 1784.
+However, Europeans visited and settled in the area earlier.
+The Braddock Road, built by British troops and Virginia militia in 1755, runs along what is now the township's western boundary.
+The Braddock expedition camped near what was then known as the John Truxell Farm on the night of July 1, 1755.

 The Mount Vernon Furnace and Peter and Jonathan Newmyer Farm are listed on the National Register of Historic Places.

+Greenlick Run Lake is located on Mudd School Road in Bullskin.
+It is a man-made lake that was formed as a result of the Water Shed Protection and Flood Preservation Act of 1972.
+On the night of July 1, 1755, General Edward Braddock and his troops camped near the Junick Farm, located across the road from the reservoir’s breast.
+This site became known as "The Great Swamp Camp."
+The swamp, which extended on both sides of Jacobs Creek, required significant effort to traverse.
+To advance, Braddock’s forces constructed a corduroy road over the swamp.
+This is the first documentation of the area and is retold on a plaque placed near the reservoir's park.
+The area remained a swamp for the next 200 years before the Water Shed Protection and Flood Preservation Act of 1972 was instated.

+The reservoir park, located on Mudd School Road near Paradise Church off Route 982, was established on land once occupied by numerous farms.
+The park features several amenities, including picnic pavilions, a ballfield, and a large grassy area surrounding the reservoir.
+Visitors can fish and boat, with regulations allowing only electric motors on the water.

 Geography

 Bullskin Township is in northeastern Fayette County, bordered to the north by Westmoreland County.
 The eastern border of the township follows the crest of Chestnut Ridge, reaching elevations of 2340 ft above sea level.
 According to the United States Census Bureau, the township has a total area of 113.02 km2, of which 112.75 km2 is land and 0.272 km2, or 0.24%, is water.

 U.S. Route 119 crosses the western side of the township, leading north to Greensburg and south to Connellsville.
 Pennsylvania Route 982 (Pleasant Valley Road) runs from US-119 north along the western base of Chestnut Ridge to Pennsylvania Route 31 at the township's northern boundary.
 PA 31 leads west to Mount Pleasant and east to Donegal.